-Montes Pirtle has studied and performed with dance schools across the US such as, Ballet Chicago, Visceral Dance, Dance 360, Dance Theater of Harlem, and The Alvin Ailey School.
-He began his ballet training at Ballet Chicago.
-While fairly new to ballet, Montes is well versed in other dance forms.
-During his time at Ballet Chicago, he learned and performed excerpts including a solo from Stars and Stripes, George Balanchine’s Square Dance, and also learned and performed Mr. Duell’s Summer Finale piece entitled Buoyant Bach.
-In The Nutcracker he performed in the Russian section.
+Montes Pirtle has studied and performed with dance schools across the US such as, SSDA, Ballet Chicago, Visceral Dance, Dance 360, Dance Theater of Harlem, and The Alvin Ailey School.
+He began his dance training at the age of 17 at South Shore Dance Alliance under the Direction of Larry Brewer.
+After rigorous training at SSDA, Montes began studying at Ballet Chicago.
+He was accepted to Ballet Chicago as a Scholarship student and became a studio Company member shortly after.
+While fairly new to ballet, Montes was well versed in other dance forms such as, Contemporary, Jazz, and Modern.
+During his time at Ballet Chicago, he learned and performed excerpts including a solo from Stars and Stripes, George Balanchine’s Square Dance, and Mr. Duell’s Summer Finale piece entitled Buoyant Bach.
+In The Nutcracker he performed as Russian solider.

 In the summer of 2017, while studying under the tutelage of Daniel Duell.
 Montes stepped in as a teacher of Lester Horton Technique for Ballet Chicagos’ Summer Intensive students.
 Montes took on this responsibility and demonstrated a gift for teaching.